itmuvunyi/submission_reminder_app_itmuvunyi/ride/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MyRide License.